Majority is not Needed: A Counterstrategy to Selfish Mining

-If the piggybacking pool wants to gain profit every set amount of time (a steady income), then they will need to reveal their branch after a certain amount of blocks have been mined.
-For example, in the case of bitcoin a new block is mined approximately every 10 minutes.
-If the piggybackers want to gain profit every day, they would need to reveal their chain after every 120 blocks have been mined.
-Figure~\ref{time} shows the link between relative mining power, time waited, and the chance of gaining profit.
-We can see that for almost every relative mining speed, the chance of gaining after 1680 blocks have been mined (approximately two weeks in bitcoin's case) is extremely high.
-Even after only 120 blocks mined the risk is low for most relative mining speeds.
+Figure~\ref{time} shows the dependency between $\beta$, expected $M$ (mined blocks), and $\mathbb{P}[\mbox{longest branch}]$.
+For almost every $\beta$ value, the chance of having the longest branch after 1680 blocks have been mined (approximately two weeks in bitcoin's case) is extremely high (note that the y-axis in Figure~\ref{time} starts at 50\%).
+Even after only 120 mined blocks (20 hours in bitcoin's case) the risk is low for most relative mining speeds.